Ofnoname/web-local-file/README.md

 ## Introduction

-When making a file and creating a link for it on the web page, the most common method is to create a URL for a Blob.
-However, this link will become invalid after a page refresh.
-To ensure the link remains valid even after a refresh, we must rely on local storage.
+On web pages, when we want to convert data to a file and create a link for it, the most common method is to create a URL for a Blob.
+However, this link will become invalid after the page refreshes.
+If I want to create a permanently valid link, we must rely on local storage.

-The `webLocalFile.js` allows you to store files in local storage and then generate a permanently valid link.
-Access to this link is intercepted by the Service Worker, which then returns the file content.
-This way, even if the page is refreshed, the link remains valid.
-The link appears as if the file is stored on the server side.
+`webLocalFile.js` allows you to store files in local storage, then generate a permanently valid link.
+When this link is accessed, the Service Worker will intercept it and return the file content.
+Thus, the link remains valid even if the page refreshes.
+This link looks as if the file is stored on the server side.

+This tool uses IndexedDB for local storage, and Service Worker to intercept requests.
+Most modern browsers support both features.

 ```javascript
 import { wlf } from './webLocalFile.js';